zeithalt/t/index.md

 With little effective resistance, the attackers stormed the city, plundering and razing key structures.
 The fall of Admincity was more than a military loss for Cybers — it was a symbolic shift in power.

-Is this the beginning of a new empire, a show of strength before eventual peace talks, or yet another sad page in the never ending conflict?
+Is this the beginning of a new empire, a show of strength before eventual peace talks, or yet another sad page in the never-ending conflict?

 ![Battle Map](https://zeithalt.github.io/t/m/eon1176.png)